Battle of Kirkhbulakh: Aftermath

 The resonance of the decisive battle fought in Kirkhbulakh was apparent in all of the neighboring Caucasian khanates.
 The renegade city-states went back under the Georgian authority, while Azad-Khan opted for a "friendly relationship" with regard to his northwestern neighbor.
 King Heraclius could now focus on addressing his losses in his previous war with Haji Chalabi as well as preventing incursions of Dagestani tribes and putting an end to unstable inner politics.
+Afterwards, the Khan of Erivan was obligated to pay a yearly tribute to the Georgian kings.
+The Khan often tried to escape this obligation, and Heraclius campaigned against the Erivan Khanate several times to exact tribute.